 There are several Christmas markets located around the city during the month of December.
 I checked out the Visit Oslo website for a list of markets, opening times and locations.
 If you need Christmas presents the markets are a great place to shop; we were able to get some artisan items (like wool house slippers), reindeer sausage and other unique gifts and souvenirs.
 You’ll also find traditional food and delicious sweets!

 3. Vigeland Sculpture Park Covered in Snow

-One of the most famous statues in the park is the “Angry Boy” or “The little hot head”; you’ll see key chains and statues of him in the tourist shops around the city.
-There are stunning pictures of the park in winter when it’s covered in snow; this is why it should be considered a reason to visit during the cold months (if you’re lucky enough to have snow while you’re there!).
+One of the most famous statues in the park is the “Angry Boy” or “The little hot head”.
+You’ll see key chains and statues of him in the tourist shops around the city.
+The park is gorgeous when covered in snow so winter is the perfect time to see it.

 This museum contains two of the world’s best-preserved wooden Viking ships built in the 9th century.
 There are also other artifacts like tools, textiles, household utensils, etc. The museum is located outside of the center (too far to walk), so you’ll need to take a city bus or go with a tour group to get there.
 The museum is open Monday to Sunday from 10am to 4pm.

 3. Nobel Peace Center

 The Nobel Peace Center is definitely worth a visit.
 There are a variety of permanent and temporary exhibitions to see, and the center is designed to foster reflection and engagement on topics related to war, peace and conflict resolution.
 The Peace Prize exhibition (pictured below) is very interesting and provides more information on each of the Peace Prize laureates since the first recipient of 1901.

 Take this article with you – save to mobile device